Frequently Asked Questions

 Q: Are there plans to enhance the 2 GB database size limit in Visual FoxPro?

-Q: How is Visual FoxPro related to Windows Vista?
+Q: Is Visual FoxPro supported on Windows Vista?

-Visual FoxPro 9 Service Pack 2 will be fully supported on Windows Vista.
-SP2 is planned to be released by end of Summer of 2007.
+Yes.
+Visual FoxPro 9 Service Pack 2 is fully supported on Windows Vista.

 Q: Are there plans for Visual FoxPro to support 64-bit versions of the Windows operating system?

-No. While Visual FoxPro will remain 32-bit and not natively use 64-bit addressing, it will run in 32-bit compatibility mode.
-Visual Studio 2005 supports creating native 64-bit applications.
+No. While Visual FoxPro will remain 32-bit and not natively use 64-bit addressing; it will run in 32-bit compatibility mode.
+Visual Studio 2008 supports creating native 64-bit applications.

 Q: How do you position Visual FoxPro in relation to Microsoft Access?